benlidgey/benlidgey.github.io/_posts/2021-03-08-daily-scrums-text-updates.markdown

 > Daily Scrums improve communications, identify impediments, promote quick decision-making, and consequently eliminate the need for other meetings.

 Hmm, this is an interesting one, as there is a whole debate behind this about how effective are text-updates for all of that stuff.
 Can you really identify that someone has an impediment if they say "I am working on resolving the database performance issue"?
 Or is that more because they need to express their update differently, or someone needs to follow-up on that text update to ask for more information?
 Is it the fault of text-updates if people just read an update, shrug their shoulders and move on, rather than taking the time to ask if that person needs help, whereas if everyone was face to face would someone be more likely to actually offer their help or ask follow-on questions?

+This feels like one of those "refer to the TV official" moments, so could be 3-3, or stay at 2-3.

 ## Daily Scrum anti-patterns